shaunluttin/MVPBlog/spa-login-aspnet-core.md

 # Login Flows and Single Page Applications

-## Code
+## Code (OAuth2 & OIDC)

-OAuth 2 Overview
+OAuth2 Overview

 * uses an authorization server as an intermediary between the client and the resource owner
 * the client directs the resource owner to an authorization server
 * the authorization server
     * authenticates the resource owner,
     * obtains authorization
     * directs the resource owner back to the client with an authorization code

 OpenId Connect Overview